 For interactive events and general comfort, the sphere is equipped with 1,1000 access points in its Wi-Fi system, serving 25 megabits per second.

-The $2.3 billion LED orb will primarily be used to host concerts, award shows, cinema and sporting events.
-It has plans to deliver immersive, multi-sensory experiences “unlike anything else” (to do this, design firm Populous combined a multitude of 4D technology).
+The $2.3 billion LED orb is primarily used to host concerts, award shows, cinema and sporting events.
+It is designed to deliver immersive, multi-sensory experiences “unlike anything else” (to do this, design firm Populous combined a multitude of 4D technology).
 However, the way in which artists use the space will remain open-ended.

 Guy Barnett, the senior vice president of brand strategy and creative development at Sphere Entertainment, noted that the ogle-worthy building serves as more than just a screen or billboard.